 What cameras connect via RCA cable?
 This method will only work with older model GoPros, including Hero3, Hero3+, and Hero4.

 There is another way to check out your videos.
 You can easily connect your GoPro to your computer – to view, organize, edit your footage.

 Have trouble connecting?
 Here are 5 ways to fix problems.

 And there you have it.
 That’s how to view GoPro videos on TV.
 This isn’t to be confused with using your GoPro to film video.
 For that, you should check out this post about using it as a webcam and for live streaming.

 Can My 4K TV Playback GoPro Video in 4K?

 Yes, your 4K GoPro video can playback at 4K on your TV.
 There are some limitations.

 What cameras can playback at 4K?
 Footage from all 4K GoPro cameras can potentially be played back at the same resolution on a TV.

 - Hero4 Black: If connected via an HDMI cable, your Hero4 Black will render video at a downsampled 1080p even to a 4K TV.

-- Hero8 Black: This model can't connect via HDMI without the additional Media Mod.
-I've yet to test it – because it haven't receive the Media Mod yet…
+- Hero10 Black, Hero9 Black, Hero8 Black: This model can’t connect via HDMI without the additional Media Mod.
+Each Media Mod is model-specific.

 No Signal When Outputting with HDMI: 6 Solutions